The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 So with a distributed leadership model that develops the high expectation of importance for people, it becomes difficult to meet.

-When you are bringing multiple people into the shared leadership, with diverse opinions, different skill sets, experiences, and even agendas, conflict is bound to happen.
+Conflict is bound to happen when you bring multiple people into the shared leadership with diverse opinions, different skill sets, experiences, and even agendas.

-There are different opinions that do help and create strength over time but often cripple critical decision-making at the present moment.
+Different opinions do help and create strength over time but often cripple critical decision-making at the present moment.

 So it becomes really tricky to bring everyone on the same page, and develop confidence in each other.